Likhith257/DevOps_jenkins_setup_pipelining/README.md

 Click Build Now to manually trigger a build.

-Jenkins will:Clone your GitHub repository.
+Jenkins will: Clone your GitHub repository.

 Run the Python script specified in the pipeline configuration.